King (chess): Shouldering

-Centralisation
+Centralization

-In the endgame, the king’s value as a fighting piece increases dramatically.
+In the endgame, the king's value as a fighting piece increases dramatically.
 Because there are fewer threats of checkmate, the king can safely advance toward the center of the board.
 A centralized king controls a wide range of squares, assists in pawn promotion, and exerts influence over both flanks.

 Opposition

 One of the most fundamental strategic ideas in king endgames is the opposition.
 Opposition occurs when two kings stand on the same file, rank, or diagonal with only one square separating them.
-The player not having the move is said to “have the opposition.”
-This forces the opposing king to yield ground, and is often the critical factor in achieving promotion of a pawn or preventing the opponent’s advance.
+The player not having the move is said to "have the opposition".
+This forces the opposing king to yield ground, and is often the critical factor in achieving promotion of a pawn or preventing the opponent's advance.

 Outflanking

 Closely related to opposition is the concept of outflanking.
-When direct opposition cannot be maintained, a king can maneuver around the opponent’s king to gain access to key squares.
+When direct opposition cannot be maintained, a king can maneuver around the opponent's king to gain access to key squares.
 Outflanking allows a player to break through an opponent’s defensive setup, especially in pawn endgames, and is often combined with zugzwang to force progress.